RCGAI/SimplyRetrieve/docs/README.md

-## GUI Operation Manual
+# GUI Operation Manual
+This manual provides simple instructions on operating the GUI of this tool.
+The manual will be updated accordingly.

+## Chat Tab

-### Submit Query
+#### Submit Query
-- In the text box under Chat Tab, type in your query (question for Generative AI tool) and press Enter.
+- In the text box, type in your query (question for Generative AI tool) and press Enter.

+#### Enable/Disable Knowledge Base
+- Check or uncheck the *Use Knowledgebase* checkbox.

+## Prompt Tab

-### Update Prompts
+#### Update Prompts
-- In the text editor boxes under Prompt Tab, edit the content, then click the update button.
+- In the text boxes, edit the content, then click the update button.

-### Save Prompts
+#### Save Prompts
-- Under Prompt Tab, edit the content, then click the save button.
+- In the text boxes, edit the content, then click the save button.

+## Config Tab

-### Update Configs
+#### Update Configs
-- In the text editor box under Config Tab, edit the content, then click the update button.
+- In the text box, edit the content, then click the update button.
 Note that you can also directly modify the config file `configs/default_release.json` before running the tool.
 However, update configs through GUI is a convenient way in experimenting with the tool.
 - Changing knowledge bases, LLMs etc. can be done through this Tab.

 Selected items in configs: